Rono8/kiswahili_tts/README.md

 # Data Preprocessing
 For data processing, the format followed was like the [ljspeech dataset](https://keithito.com/LJ-Speech-Dataset/).

 The audio files were programatically split into short audio clips based on silence.
-They were then combined based on a random length such that each of eventual audio file lies between 1 to 10 seconds as its for the ljspeech dataset, but still maintaining the order in whcih they followed each other.
+They were then combined based on a random length such that each of eventual audio file lies between 1 to 10 seconds as its for the ljspeech dataset, but still maintaining the order in which they followed each other.
 This was done using python 3.
-The audio files were then saved as mono.
+The audio files were saved as a single channel,16 PCM WAVE file with a sampling rate of 22.05 kHz

 The texts for each of the audio files were then manually mapped by listening to each of the audio file.
 At the end, a total of 7108 lines of sentences were obtained, corresponding to the audio clips.